 What to do if you have been abused?

-If you are the victim of intuitional abuse we strongly recommend that you seek advice from an experienced lawyer about your options for making a claim.
-Your lawyer can talk with you about your options and the process of making a claim.
-There is no time limit for making a claim for historical sexual abuse, so its not too late to make a claim or report your abuse.
+Importantly, if you are the victim of intuitional abuse we strongly recommend that you seek advice from an experienced lawyer about your options for making a claim.

 Making a claim

-We have seen clients suffer the ongoing impacts of institutional abuse which affects all facets of your life and can have lasting effects.
-No amount of money can ever repair the trauma of abuse, physically and mentally, but it could assist with day-to-day living costs and ongoing medical or psychological assistance to help you on your long term recovery.
+We understand that the ongoing impacts of institutional abuse can affect all facets of your life and can have lasting effects.
+While no amount of money can repair the trauma of abuse, it can assist with day-to-day living costs and ongoing medical or psychological assistance to help you the road to long term recovery.

-Most of the time compensation usually involves money, but can also include an apology or admission of guilt.
-The latter being something that usually helps providing closure to victims in a way money just cannot.
+Most of the time compensation usually involves money, but can also be an apology or admission of guilt which may help providing closure to victims in a way money just cannot.

 When you meet with your lawyer for the first time to discuss your matter, we will listen without judgement and ask questions about the impact on your whole life.
 Often if you have been a victim of institutional abuse the trauma you have experienced can affect your employment, relationships, mental and physical health, all which is relevant to your claim.

-If you decide to proceed with making a claim your lawyer will discuss what has happened and any evidence required to support your claim.
-This may include statements from family members and friends, clinical notes from any treating doctors, medical reports, details of your employment, and information from the police.
-Your lawyer will then be able to assess your case and discuss your options for making a claim for compensation.
+If you decide to proceed with making a claim your lawyer will discuss any time limits and what evidence is required to support your claim.
+This may include taking a statement from you and possibly your family members and friends, obtaining clinical notes from any treating doctors, as well as medical reports, school records, details of your employment and information from the police.
+Your lawyer will be able to assess your case and discuss your options for making a claim for compensation.

 How can Chamberlains assist me?

 Being the victim of institutional abuse is a traumatic experience not many people will ever be able to understand.
-It can make you feel traumatized, baffled and powerless.
-We can help you through the complexities of the claims process and will stand up for what you deserve.
+It can make you feel traumatised, baffled and powerless.
+We will support you throughout the claims process and fight for you to obtain the compensation you deserve.